Types of Aid Available

 State Aid for Alabama Residents:

 The Alabama Student Grant (ASG) is non-need-based and requires proof of residency in Alabama and a separate application.
-The standard ASG award is approximately $400/year.
+The ASG award ranges from $300-$1500 a year, dependent on the amount of aid available.

 The Alabama Student Assistance Program (ASAP) is a need-based grant and requires a valid FAFSA.
 ASAP is offered to students who demonstrate extreme financial need.
 The standard award at BSC is about $800/year.
 (FAFSA required)